Ferries from

 Ferries from Sicily to Pelagie Islands are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Porto Empedocle to Lampedusa and Porto Empedocle to Linosa are popular ferry trips from Sicily to Pelagie Islands.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Sicily to Pelagie Islands sail approximately 18 times per week and are provided by Siremar & Liberty Lines Fast Ferries.
+Ferries from Sicily to Pelagie Islands sail approximately 22 times per week with Siremar & Liberty Lines Fast Ferries.

-Sicily to Pelagie Islands ferry time ranges between 3 hours and 10 hours 15 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Sicily to Pelagie Islands takes between 3 hours and 10 hours 15 minutes, depending on the route, operator and ship.

-The fastest ferry from Sicily to Pelagie Islands is in 3 hours on the Porto Empedocle to Linosa ferry with Liberty Lines Fast Ferries.
+The fastest ferry from Sicily to Pelagie Islands takes 3 hours on the Porto Empedocle to Linosa ferry with Liberty Lines Fast Ferries.

-Yes, you can travel on a car ferry from Sicily to Pelagie Islands with Siremar.
+Yes, you can take your car on the ferry from Sicily to Pelagie Islands with Siremar.

-The distance between Sicily and Pelagie Islands is 107 miles (171km) and 93 nautical miles.
+The distance between Sicily and Pelagie Islands is approximately 107 miles, 171km or 93 nautical miles.

-The Porto Empedocle to Lampedusa ferry ferry sails approximately 11 times weekly with a crossing time of 9 hours 45 minutes.
+The Porto Empedocle to Lampedusa ferry sails approximately 11 times per week, with a crossing time of 9 hours 10 minutes.

-Porto Empedocle to Linosa ferry ferries sail about 11 times weekly with a sailing time of 7 hours 15 minutes.
+Porto Empedocle to Linosa ferry ferries sail approximately 11 times per week, with a sailing time of 6 hours 30 minutes.

-Book and compare Sicily Pelagie Islands ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Sicily to Pelagie Islands ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.